 Rhona Fear M.A.
 (Counselling), B.A.
 (Hons.), MBACP, UKCP, Cert.
 C.C.
 Relate

-It takes courage to turn to a counsellor when you are feeling anxious, depressed, stressed or in conflict about what is happening in your life, but people find it extremely worthwhile.
-It is very helpful to have someone who is skilled at listening attentively to your difficulties in a safe, confidential and non-judgemental environment.
-Together we will agree on a way forward and I will be there to help you at every step of the way.
+It takes courage to turn to a counsellor when you are feeling anxious, depressed, stressed or in conflict about what is happening in your life, but most individuals find it extremely worthwhile, and for some it is life-changing.
+It is very helpful to have someone who is skilled at listening attentively to your difficulties in a safe, confidential and non-judgemental way.
+Together at the initial session, we will agree on a way forward and I will be alongside you to offer help at every step of the way.

-I have been practising as a counsellor and psychotherapist for 27 years, and have considerable experience in working with individuals going through relationship difficulties (marital/partnership conflicts, bereavement, as well as issues with children, parents, and workplace issues).
-I also specialise in working with individuals suffering from panic attacks and acute anxiety, and have published a book on this subject and another on attachment patterns in relationships.
+I have been practising as a counsellor and psychotherapist for 29 years, and have considerable experience in working with individuals going through relationship difficulties (marital/partnership conflicts, bereavement, as well as issues with children, parents, and workplace issues).
+I also specialise in working with individuals suffering from panic attacks and acute anxiety, and have had a book published by Karnac on this subject and a further two books on aspects of Psychotherapy.

-I am trained to work using psychoanalytic theory because I think that it is important to appreciate that our past patterns tend to repeat in our present day lives.
-I like to be interactive with my clients, sitting face-to-face, and developing a real relationship of trust, honesty and compassion.
-I work eclectically using the most suitable approach to best help with the client's unique needs.
+I am trained to work using psychoanalytic theory because I think that it is important to appreciate that our past patterns that we learned as children tend to repeat in our present day adult lives.
+I am regarded as being very interactive with my clients, sitting face-to-face, and always work towards the development of a mutual relationship of trust, honesty and compassion.
+Although I am trained psychodynamically, I have also studied other modalities, so I choose to work integratively using the most suitable approach to best help with your own unique needs.

 I am skilled in helping people with: